TheArkive/IronToolbar_ahk2/README.md

 String.
 Stores the `vName` of the control if specified in options when calling `tb.New()`.

+### tb.txtSpacing

+Integer.
+Stores the number of spaces to automatically add to the left of button text (label) when `easyMode` is enabled and when `icon:-1` is specified on button creation with `tb.Add()`.
+For most non-fixed width fonts, 2 spaces should suffice.
+The default value is 2.
+Please see the example.

 ### tb.type

 String.  his is always "Toolbar".